yancharkin/games_nebula/README.md

 # Games Nebula
 Unofficial Linux client for GOG.

-#### Important notes
-- In terms of quality it's a prototype software at best
-- I'm not a programmer so code quality probably even worse than I think
-- Chances that I will re-write it properly are extremely low
-- But it works (most of the time) and has some cool and useful features

 ## Features
 - Listing, downloading and installing games from your gog library
 - Possibility to create you own (non-gog) library by writing simple scripts